About Me

 My first postdoctoral position was as an SNF-funded Research Fellow at The Natural History Museum in London, where I studied Late Triassic archosaurs from the UK, working with Dr. Susie Maidment and Prof. Dr. Richard Butler.
 This research is being funded by the Swiss National Science Foundation.

-Currently, I am a postdoctoral researcher at the Stuttgart State Museum for Natural History where I study a very exciting new diapsid reptile from the Buntsandstein (early Middle Triassic) of Alsace, France, with Prof. Dr. Rainer Schoch.
-For this project I'm applying synchrotron radiation and SEM imaging, among other methods, to investigate this new material, which includes very rare soft-tissue preservation.
+Most recently, I was a postdoctoral researcher at the Stuttgart State Museum for Natural History where my reseach focused on the crested 'wonder reptile' Mirasaura grauvogeli from the Buntsandstein (early Middle Triassic) of Alsace, France, with Prof. Dr. Rainer Schoch.
+For this project I applied synchrotron radiation and SEM imaging, among other methods, to investigate these fossils, which preserve very rare soft-tissue preservation.

 I have conducted palaeontological fieldwork in seven different countries (the Netherlands, Switzerland, Germany, UK, Poland, Morocco, and South Africa), and through my research I have visited collections around the world.